 Publishing SEO blog posts regularly

 Updating your blog regularly encourages people to visit and boosts your index rankings.
 People won’t come back to your blog/website if there is nothing new for them to see.
 Your posts should prioritise SEO but also written in a style that your readers enjoy.
 Some people say you only need to blog four times a year for Google to recognise you post fresh content but I’m a firm believer in posting two to six times per month.

 Search engine optimisations that can be performed away from your website are known as offsite optimisations (or off page optimisation).
 This is a blanket term that refers to actions you take to promote your website online asides from advertising.

 Offsite optimisation is comprised of three major factors of importance: authority, trustworthiness and relevance.
 Here is a useful diagram on the sorts of things that Google supposedly bases their ranking algorithm on.
+This usually involves:

 This is the process of increasing your website’s trust level by having links pointing to your website from other notable websites.
 You may also see this referred to as backlinking.
 As a copywriter, I don’t offer this sort of technical or backend SEO so it’s best to work someone who looks after the technical aspects AS WELL AS nailing your onsite optimisation.

 Posting updates on social media and building a following who are then directed to your website.

 Ideally, you’ll need both to rank high in search engines.
 However, you can start out with onsite optimisation which is considered the foundation before progression offsite.
 Remembering that 75 per cent don’t scroll past the first pageof search engines when Googling something.

 Is a copywriter right for onpage SEO?